DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    #zone main pasture and picnic area
    nmg(10x10)

 The order of the individual letters doesn't matter.
-Note that "custom" (:kbd:`c`) stockpiles cannot be declared in a blueprint since what would get created would depend on what happens to be set in the "custom stockpile settings" in your game.
-Instead, place stockpiles using the keys that represent the types you want to store and then use a ``#query`` blueprint to customize them.
+If you want to configure the stockpile from scratch in a ``#query`` blueprint, you can place unconfigured "custom" stockpiles with (:kbd:`c`).
+It is more efficient, though, to place stockpiles using the keys that represent the types you want to store, and then only use a ``#query`` blueprint if you need fine-grained customization.

 Detailed configuration for zones, such as the pit/pond toggle, can also be set by mimicking the hotkeys used to set them.
 Note that gather flags default to